yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/restore-universe-data.md

 1. Choose the type of API.

-1. In the **Backup location** field, paste the storage address of the backup you are restoring.
+1. In the **Backup location** field, paste the location of the backup you are restoring.
 For example:

     ```output
     s3://user_bucket/some/sub/folders/univ-a85b5b01-6e0b-4a24-b088-478dafff94e4/ybc_backup-92317948b8e444ba150616bf182a061/incremental/20204-01-04T12: 11: 03/multi-table-postgres_40522fc46c69404893392b7d92039b9e